News & Events

 Download the Microsoft Security Compliance tool kit from the Official Microsoft.com along with your security baseline configurations.

-In the security baseline configuration, you will be having documentation that contains all the necessary things to get secured, Devices, Users, Browsers everything.
+In the security baseline configuration, you will be having a documentation that contains all the necessary things to get secured, Devices, Users, Browsers everything.

-Next, we will open Policy Analyzer to secure our Operating system by comparing it with another Security baseline configuration.
+Next we will open Policy Analyzer to secure our Operating system by comparing it with another Security baseline configuration.

-You can find all the Group Policy Objects (GPOs) for your Operating System in the package you downloaded.
+You can find all the Group Policy Objects (GPOs) for your Operating System in the package you Downloaded.

 Click on Import to import the file into the Policy Editor